Family of Dead Bellingham Man Who Was Intubated Without Consent Files Personal Injury Claims for more than $15 million

 The city has 60 days to reach a settlement claim with her, the records state.

 Bellingham Fire chief, Bill Newbold, announced in early October that the department would no longer allow the practice of tube checking after a patient had been pronounced dead and that any further procedures may only be provided with the consent of next of kin or (durable power of attorney).
 A policy is also being updated by EMS Division Chief Scott Rykman and Assistant Chief Jay Comfort for what happens when a patient dies in an ambulance.

 The Bellingham Fire Department disclosed that a ranking officer resigned and another retired in the wake of “serious misconduct”.
 Twelve Bellingham Fire Department employees were disciplined for their actions on July 31.

 If you or a loved one is suffering from an injury as a result of the willful act of another or an accident or error caused by the negligence of another; you have enough on your plate.
 Let an experienced accident attorney fight for the full compensation that you deserve.
-It is not uncommon to receive a settlement from the insurance company that is five to ten times bigger with the help of a lawyer.
+It is not uncommon to receive a settlement from the insurance company that is five to ten times larger with the help of a lawyer.
 Call the personal injury lawyers at Tario & Associates, P.S. in Bellingham, WA today for a FREE consultation!
 We have been representing residents of Whatcom County, Skagit County, Island County and Snohomish County since 1979.
 You will pay nothing up front and no attorney fees at all unless we recover damages for you!